Timvde/UserChrome-Tweaks/CONTRIBUTING.md

 First of all, thank you for your interest in contributing!
 Here are some guidelines.

+## File lay-out

+Please use the template as provided in `template.css`.

 ## Code style

 * For indentation, 2 spaces are used.